henrylawson/photish/README.md

 Photish is a simple, convention based (but configurable) static photo site generator.
 Photish allows you to order and group your photo collections by folder.
-Metadata can be written along side the photo in a [YAML](http://yaml.org/) file with the same name as the photo.
+Metadata can be written alongside the photo in a [YAML](http://yaml.org/) file with the same name as the photo.

 Photish will crawl through your directory of photos and metadata, and render